 Q: Why do some contact lenses feel more dry than others?
 Is it better to go with lower water content or higher? — R.D., Georgia

 A: This is a very technical question.
 Contact lenses are made from different plastics and silicones that have different characteristics.
 Some have more water content than others.
 All contact lenses are subject to evaporation while on the eye.
 In other words, the environment sucks the water out of the lenses.
 The rate of this happening depends on many factors: humidity, wind, temperature, your health, what medicines you are taking, how much you blink, the care system you use, how clean the lenses are, etc.

 Some eye care practitioners believe that high water content lenses perform better for those with dry eye, while others believe just the opposite.
 A few lenses are now available that are made from plastics that resist dehydration and evaporation.
-They include Proclear from CooperVision and Extreme H20 from Benz.
-The Preference line of lenses from CooperVision also has been touted for dry eye patients.
+These include Proclear from CooperVision and Extreme H20 from X-Cel.

 A: Sometimes cheaper is better, and sometimes it isn't.
 This is one of those cases where it isn't.

 Each contact lens care solution has a different chemical makeup.
 Some use harsh preservatives that cause sensitivity and even allergy in a high percentage of users.
 Some can discolor a patient's contact lenses, making them unwearable.